Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 If you have Medicare Part D coverage, you’re no doubt aware that you have choices when it comes to the specific plan you buy.
 If any of the following situations apply to you, it could pay to swap your current plan for a different one.

 (The Medicare Advantage Open Enrollment Period allows anyone with a Medicare Advantage plan to switch to a different Advantage plan or to Original Medicare.
 If you switch to Original Medicare, you also have an opportunity to select from among any of the available stand-alone Part D plans in your area.
 So this window provides a good chance for people who start the year with Medicare Advantage to make sure that they’ve got the right plan going forward, including the right drug coverage.
-Note that if you have Original Medicare, you cannot make changes to your coverage during the Medicare Advantage Open Enrollment Period, but can make those changes during Medicare open enrollment.)
+Note that if you have Original Medicare, you cannot make changes to your Part D coverage during the Medicare Advantage Open Enrollment Period, but can make those changes during Medicare open enrollment.)

 1. Your current plan’s formulary has changed

-Now here’s the problem with plan formularies – they can change from year to year.
+A plan’s formulary can change from year to year.
 This means that a drug you take that starts out in a lower tier could get bumped into a higher tier in the future, thereby raising your costs substantially.
 If that’s the case with the Part D coverage you have, then it could be time to switch.

 2. Your medication needs have changed